Knowing "why" is almost as essential as knowing "how."

 The major drawback to not knowing why is that there is always a gap left in the overall picture.
 We become reactive to stimuli.
 Rather than setting up a situation, we are always left second guessing and not knowing what to do next.

-Why do we rise in the trot when the horse's front leg moves back?
+Why do we rise in the trot when the horse's outside front leg moves forward?

 Why do we time our aids to specific moments of the horse's movement?